vivekvishal011/myterraform-poc/README.md

 3. Terraform & AWS CLI configured on machine from which the scripts are to be run ` (to install the terraform on our server for detail use this link:- https://www.terraform.io/downloads)

+`main.tf`
+ `In the main.tf file, it contains configuration of :--` `1.>> Create a custom VPC, subnet, route table, sg, internet gateway, eip.` `2.>> create ALB, autoscaling.`

+ and the variable that is used in main.tf is taken from variables.tf and config of varible are there.

 ` state.tf `
 We'll create all of the necessary resources without declaring the S3 backend.
 The order of the following list of resources to be created is not important.: